EU Agrees To Impose Price Cap On Russian Crude - UrduPoint

 China and India, for example, will still be able to import Russian oil, but under the proposed plan European insurers would be banned from covering tankers that carry oil trading at prices above the $60 ceiling.

-- Level of the cap - The price of Urals Crude, the main variety sold by Russia, is volatile but it was trading at around $65 per barrel as EU ambassadors met to discuss the level of the cap.
+- 'We are in the unknown' - The price of Urals Crude, the main variety sold by Russia, is volatile but it was trading at around $65 per barrel as EU ambassadors met to discuss the level of the cap.

+But Poland, a strong supporter of its neighbour Ukraine in the battle against the Kremlin's forces, had earlier been holding out for a lower sum.

-Moscow has previously warned that it will not export oil to countries respecting a price cap.
+Moscow has warned that it will not export oil to countries respecting a price cap.

 For Phuc-Vinh Nguyen, the proposed instrument raises many questions.

 "An oil price ceiling has never been seen.
-We are in the unknown," he said, stressing that the reaction of OPEC producing countries, or big buyers like India or China will be crucial.
+We are in the unknown," he said, stressing that the reaction of OPEC producing countries, or big buyers India or China, will be crucial.

 According to the analyst, a cap -- even at a high tariff -- would send "a strong political signal" to Putin, because, once in place, this mechanism could be tightened.